 Post 4: Hey parents!
 Take meal prep off your to-do list.
 Visit your school’s website to learn more about how to get free school meals.

 Post 5: Update!
 Schools are now able to provide free meals to ALL children throughout the summer, too.
 Visit your school's website for more info.

-Post 6: DYK that your children are eligible for free breakfasts and lunches throughout the remainder of the 2020-2021 school year, and also over summer break?
-Regardless of household income, any child (18 years and under) can get free and healthy school meals through September 30, 2021; and you can get a much needed break from worrying about what's for breakfast and lunch.
+Post 6: DYK that your children are eligible for free breakfasts and lunches, including over summer break?
+Regardless of household income, any child (18 years and under) can get free and healthy school meals through June 2022; and you can get a much needed break from worrying about what's for breakfast and lunch.
 Check with your school district for more information.

 Social Media Graphics